 "Corazon de Leon" filmed twice in Spanish, one of the most popular film languages.
 See what you have been missing!

-The point of understanding the art of subtitles is to better enjoy subtitled movies which offer a whole new world for many of us: http://www.therealjohndavidson.com/2015/09/do-subtitles-scare-you-who-knows-what.html
+The point of understanding the art of subtitles is to better enjoy subtitled movies which offer a much wider world perspective for many of us: http://www.therealjohndavidson.com/2015/09/do-subtitles-scare-you-who-knows-what.html